Three association logo banner

 Healthy Relationships Proactive Placemat Side 1

-Description: Side 1 of the HR Placemat provides principals/vice-principals with strategies to support prevention activities within the school.
+Description: Side 1 of the Healthy Relationships Placemat provides principals/vice-principals with strategies to support prevention activities within the school.
 It is designed to be printed on 11 x 17 paper.
 Updated March 2021.

 Healthy Relationships Reactive Placemat Side 2

-Description: Side 2 of the HR Placemat provides principals/vice-principals with strategies to support their response to reported instances of cyberviolence and cyberbullying.
+Description: Side 2 of the Healthy Relationships Placemat provides principals/vice-principals with strategies to support their response to reported instances of cyberviolence and cyberbullying.
 It is designed to be printed on 11 x 17 paper.
 Updated March 2021.

 Description: This deck focuses on strategies principals/vice-principals can use with staff and/or parents to support preventive activities when addressing cyberviolence and cyberbullying.
 Slides can be adapted by school leaders to suit their school context.
 Presentation notes are provided.